AdoriZahard/hi3er/docs/index.md

 **Nexus Signet 2: Faded Stars** |
 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 1st
 **Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
 Triggering it again resets the duration. | 2nd
 **A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
-Triggering it again resets the duration. | Optional 3rd
+Triggering it again resets the duration. | 3rd

 !!! note
     Red paint is a must priority to +3.
 Yellow is also good to +3.
 Do make sure to get them alongside Black if you get them in Shop.
 Petals will also further skyrocket Memento's damage.